 During the growth phase in particular, I had to consciously withdraw from operations in order to build up new structures instead.
 I was able to completely relinquish some areas of responsibility and only be involved in critical situations.

 2. More confidence

 Less control automatically means more trust.
-And nothing works without trust, be it a community, a family, or a business.
+And without trust, nothing works.
+No society, no family and no company.
 Trust is one of the most important factors for performance and successful teamwork.
-This is shown by studies such as those conducted by the University of Muenster on trust in virtual teamsfor helpful tips.
+This is shown by studies such as the one conducted by the University of Münster on trust in virtual teams.